knewman23/starter-angular-babel/README.md

 - [Angular UI router][ui-router]
 - [node-sass][node-sass] for fast [libsass][libsass]-based CSS pre-processing

-Then it was married with the standards, structure, and content of [starter-angular-fractal][starter-angular-fractal].

 ## Does it matter where I put my files?